OWASP/www-chapter-buea/index.md

 Next Meeting/Event <!-- You should keep this section as it will populate your meetup events -->
 ---------------------
+Our events are posted on our meetup:

+please visit OWASP Buea meetup page to stay updated about our events:) : https://www.meetup.com/owasp-buea-chapter
 <!-- {% include chapter_events.html group=page.meetup-group %} -->